See How the Immune Systems of the Mom and Her Fetus Interact to Prevent or Trigger Premature Birth

 Is premature birth triggered by rejection of the mother by the fetus’ immune system?
 Or a rejection of the fetus by the mother’s immune system?
 Or both?
 Two new studies explore the question and turn up a startling new discovery in the process.

-Most spontaneous preterm births (SPB) can be traced to infection or inflammation in the mother.
+Many spontaneous preterm births (SPB) can be traced to infection or inflammation in the mother.
 This disturbance triggers a cascade of reactions that ultimately leads to uterine contractions and the onset of preterm labor.
 But recently, two scientists—one a clinician and the other researcher, both funded in part by March of Dimes, but working one opposite ends of the problem—have turned up some surprising findings about the role immune systems play in initiating premature birth.

 Common wisdom, debunked